Skip to main content

 gs.gs282% UPSC Relevance

-Modi revives UCC and One‑Nation‑One‑Election, signalling major constitutional reforms
+Modi revives UCC and One‑Nation‑One‑Election, flagging key constitutional reforms for UPSC.

 Key Facts